gruvi-site/gruvi_site_2/README.md

+# OBSOLETE
+This repo / gh-page is archived and will only redict 'gruvi.ca' to the main site 'gruvi.cs.sfu.ca'.

 # GrUVi website

 We are an inter-disciplinary team of researchers exploring and developing novel methods in computer graphics, computer vision, and interactive techniques.
 Current areas of focus include geometric modelling and processing, image-based modelling, 3D reconstruction, 3D content creation, shape analysis, lighting and reflectance models, and 3D vision for robotics.